 Easter is also a good time to try some local specialities.
 Try the “lamb” sponge-cake with sugar or chocolate frosting, sweet buns from yeast dough, Easter gingerbread cookies, Easter dressing with young nettles, spring vegetable soup, sweet rolls (“jidáše”, or Judas rolls) glazed with honey, or crunchy fried “God’s graces” coated in powdered sugar.

-If you are ever planning a trip to the Czech Republic, we would highly recommend Easter as the time to visit. … Veselé Velikonoce!
+If you are ever planning a trip to the Czech Republic, we would recommend Easter as the time to visit. … Veselé Velikonoce!
 (Happy Easter!)